Progress your career in health research with this flexible online regression analysis course.

 Who can join this online regression analysis course?

-This course is ideal for healthcare professionals who want to take their statistics skills beyond the level of univariate analysis to understanding and applying regression models.
+This course is ideal for healthcare professionals who want to take their regression skills to a more advanced level, beyond simple linear and logistic regression.

 Build credits towards a Masters degree